 With a vaccine roll-out in progress and expected to increase in the coming weeks, most Americans can’t wait to return to normalcy, but the impacts of the COVID-19 pandemic are expected to stay with us for quite some time, and litigation is no exception.

-In fact, corporate counsel would be wise to start preparing now for the changes in litigation that are likely to occur as a result, according to Crowell & Moring’s recent annual litigation forecast for in-house counsel.
+In fact, corporate counsel would be wise to start preparing now for the changes in litigation that are likely to occur as a result, according to Crowell & Moring’s 2021 annual litigation forecast for in-house counsel.